 Each STA of a non-AP MLD that is operating on an enabled link shall maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
 Frame exchanges on an enabled link are possible when the STA of the non-AP MLD operating on that link is in the awake state (see 11.2.3 (Power management in a non-DMG infrastructure network)).

-[CID 3255]NOTE—A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no TIDs are mapped to that link (see 35.3.6.1 (TID-to-link mapping)).

-[CID 2325, #1]Figure 35-4 (Each STA of a non-AP MLD maintains its own power state) illustrates the power save operation for multi-link.
-As depicted in the figure, during the initial portion of the illustration, both STAs of the non-AP MLD are in active mode and involved in frame exchange.
-At a later point in time, STA 2 ofﾠnon-AP MLD operating on link 2 signals PM = 1 to AP 2 to enter power save mode and transitions to doze state.
+[CID 3255][CID 2325, #1]Figure 35-4 (Each STA of a non-AP MLD maintains its own power state) illustrates the power save operation for each STA affiliated with a non-AP MLD during multi-link operation.
+As depicted in the figure, during the initial portion of the illustration, both STAs affiliated with the non-AP MLD are in active mode and involved in frame exchange.
+At some point in time, STA 2 affiliated with non-AP MLD operating on link 2 signals to AP 2 that it has entered power save mode (i.e., PM=1) and transitions to doze state.
 It remains in doze state for the rest of the illustration.
-STA 1 of non-AP MLD continues to remaining active mode and participates in frame exchanges with AP 1 of AP MLD operating on link 1.
-When STA 1 enters power save mode, it provides an indication (i.e., PM = 1) to AP 1.
-While in power save mode, STA 1 signals awake state to AP 1 by transmitting a frame (such as PS-Poll) on link 1.
+A little later, STA 1 enters power save mode (i.e., signals PM=1).
+While operating in this mode, it signals awake state to AP 1 by transmitting a frame (such as PS-Poll frame) on link 1.
 STA 1 participates in frame exchange with AP 1 while in awake state.

 TGbe editor: Visio file: 11-20/1289r2

-Figure 35-4—Each STA of a non-AP MLD maintains its own power state[#1]
+Figure 35-4—Each STA affiliated with a non-AP MLD maintains its own power state[#1]

 35.3.10.2 Basic BSS operation